Associate Professor of History

-Whitney Howarth, Associate Professor of History, now in the Department of History & Philosophy, specializing in modern world history and the history of India, joined the Social Science faculty in fall 2004.
+Whitney Howarth, Associate Professor of History, specializing in modern world history and the history of India, joined the faculty at Plymouth State University in the fall 2004.
 She received her B.A. in history at Moravian College, Pennsylvania in 1995, and her M.A.
 (1998) and Ph.D.
 (2004) in World History from Northeastern University, Boston, Massachusetts.

 Dr. Howarth has taught world history at the college level since 1999.
 Before coming to Plymouth State University, she was a lecturer at Suffolk University, Salem State College and Northeastern University.
 She also worked as a research fellow at Northeastern’s World History Center, where she assisted in the research, design and development of professional development programs for high school world history teachers, world history workshops and multi-media publications (1995-2004).

 Dr. Howarth’s regional specialization is India.
 Her research focuses on the nineteenth century and examines themes such as colonization, statecraft, nationalism, and identity formation.
 Her doctoral dissertation, “Mission to Modernity: Formation of a Hindu Political Community in late nineteenth century Mysore,” investigates the princely kingdom of Mysore as a nexus of world historical interaction and ideological debate.
-She has lived and taught in India on several occasions between 1998-2007 and maintains close ties with development organizations working in South India in those regions struck hardest by the 2004 tsunami.
+She has lived, traveled, studied and taught in India since 1998 and maintains close ties with development organizations and institutions of higher learning in south India.

 Dr. Howarth’s other teaching and research interests include women’s studies, post-colonial literature, migrations, sustainable development and globalization.
-She currently teaches: India and the World, Sex and Empire in Colonial India, the British Empire in World History, Islamic Empires, Roots of Current Global Conflict, Cross Cultural Contact in World History, Modern World History (1500 to present), and Global Colonial Women (focusing on Algeria, Honduras, India, Afghanistan).
-In summer 2007, she was a visiting fellow at Scott College in Nagercoil, Tamil Nadu, South India where she taught a graduate course on historiography/methods.
+She currently teaches such courses as : India and the World, Sex and Empire in Colonial India, the British Empire in World History, Islamic Empires, Roots of Current Global Conflict, Cross Cultural Contact in World History, Modern World History (1500 to present), and Global Colonial Women.